zRank/EthVeoDualMiner/README.md

 * -vrat     AmoVeo Ratio controls Veo work versus Eth work
 * -dveo     Device List to Mine AmoVeo Only
 * -dskip    Device Skip List for no mining
+* -pool     Print pool info with New Work events
+* -date     Print timestamp with New Work events

 ## Full Example for EthVeoDualMiner
 ```